WenqiZhai/Summer/README.md

 You can find my CV in this folder.

-For more info, you can also visit my Linkedin via linkedin.com/in/wenqi-zhai-4621aa174
+For more info, you can also visit my Linkedin via https://www.linkedin.com/in/summer-zhai/

 Or email me via summerzhai620@gmail.com

-Enjoy.